 It covered the buildings, matted the asphalt, dripped off the benches and its scent–thick and overbearing–coated the air.

 Dead bodies were strewn across the street.
-Limbs were scattered about.
+Limbs were scattered.
 Screams reverberated in a symphony of madness, orchestrated by the wild beasts running amuck.

 No one was safe.